hassaan4584/Swiftjective-C/_posts/2019-11-08-SwiftUI-What-Just-Happened.md

 ```

 #### Property Wrappers
 Bindings, data marshaling, omitting values to subscribers and more are common to the framework.
-For our case, they aren't shown in a default template app - but it's worth nothing all of those are driven by property wrappers.
+For our case, they aren't shown in a default template app - but it's worth noting all of those are driven by property wrappers.
 If you want to really see their power, skip everything else and read Mattt's excellent discourse over them [here](https://nshipster.com/propertywrapper/){:target="_blank"}.

 So, that's the syntax demystified.
 But it gets even more interesting when you consider the design aspect - namely, the `View` protocol.